-- 3.15 The definition of a second home for Council Tax purposes is a dwelling which has "no one resident" but is "substantially furnished". - 3.16 Section 80 (2) of the Act inserts a new section 11C into the Local Government Finance Act 1992.
-This permits the Council to apply a premium on second homes.
+- 3.15 The definition of a second home for Council Tax purposes is a dwelling which has "no one resident" but is "substantially furnished". - 3.16 Section 11C of the Local Government Finance Act 1992 11C permits the Council to apply a premium on second homes.
 The maximum Council Tax charge in these cases would be a standard 100% charge plus a premium of 100% making a total Council Tax charge of 200%. - 3.17 Unlike empty dwellings, there is no requirement for a property to have been used as a second home for a fixed period of time before the premium can apply. - 3.18 As with other changes introduced by the Act, section 11C (3) requires that the first decision to impose this class of premium must be taken at least 12 months before the financial year to which it would apply.
-In effect this means that premiums for second homes will not take effect until the 2025-26 financial year at the earliest. - 3.19 The Council has resolved to charge second home premiums and has given the required notice. - 3.20 The Act provides that a dwelling cannot be subject to both a second homes premium and an empty homes premium imposed under section 11B of the 1992

-Act, and that an existing empty homes premium would cease to apply to a property which became subject to a second homes premium.
+In effect this means that premiums for second homes will not take effect until the 2025-26 financial year at the earliest. - 3.19 The Council has resolved to charge second home premiums with effect from 1 April 2025 and has given the required notice. - 3.20 The Act provides that a dwelling cannot be subject to both a second homes premium and an empty homes premium imposed under section 11B of the 1992 Act, and that an existing empty homes premium would cease to apply to a property which became subject to a second homes premium. - 3.21 Where a dwelling is brought back into use as a person's sole or main residence, the Council will refund 50% of the value of premium paid for the prior 12 months immediately prior to the date the dwelling was brought back into use.

-Exceptions from the empty homes premiums.
+4. Exceptions from the empty homes premiums.